-First, the box that the Glowforge comes in is huge.
+The box that the Glowforge comes in is huge.
 You see pictures but you don’t realize how big it is until you have the box sitting in front of you.

-You’ll need to keep the box just in case you need to send the Glowforge in for repairs.
+And you’ll need to keep the box just in case you need to send the Glowforge in for repairs.
 So be sure you have a place to store a box 3 of your kids could fit in.

 Set up was super easy.
 The hardest part was figuring out how to open the box.
 I had to get my husband to open it for me.

-But once you have your glowforge in place, it is a matter of following the instructions provided.
+But once you have your Glowforge in place, it is a matter of following the instructions provided.
 I was able to set mine up in about 10 minutes.

 You’ll need to place your Glowforge next to a window unless you want to cut a hole in your house for a dryer vent exhaust.
 You have to exhaust your Glowforge outside or else you will have smoke filling up your room.

-There is an option to buy a filter for your glowforge so you don’t have to vent it out the window.
+There is an option to buy a filter for your Glowforge so you don’t have to vent it out the window.
 I don’t have one because I can easily vent mine out the window.

 The filter runs at $1000.
 I personally will not pay for it unless I felt I needed one.